Development Tips & Tricks¶

 - An mkdoc or CVP documentation listening on port

-- An AVD runner with a pseudo terminal connected to shell for Ansible execution
+- An AVD runner with a pseudo-terminal connected to a shell for Ansible execution

 The Docker container approach for development can be used to ensure that everybody is using the same development environment while still being flexible enough to use the repository you are making changes to.
 You can inspect the Dockerfile to see what packages have been installed.
 The container will mount the current working directory so that you can work with your local files.